timheuer/base64-to-file/README.md

   with:
       filelocation: ${{ steps.write_file.outputs.filePath }}
 ```

+### Using this in a reusable workflow
+As a special note, when using reusable workflows, repository secrets do not naturally 'flow' through to the workflow.
+So if your `encodedString` value is a repository secret and you expect this to work when this action is used in a reusable workflow, you need to specify the `secrets: inherit` value in that situation and put that where you are reusing this workflow.

 ## Building this repo
 After making modifications to the source index.js file, to properly package the change you need to run